 Musings on the life of Benjamin McCollum

 It started out as a family of 4.
 Actually two families of four both transplanted to Wisconsin.
 Lee and Terry, Becky and Nathan.
 David and Tina, Christy and Brian.
 The day those McCollum kids toddled into our church meeting in a school gym, I was hoping we could be friends.
 Drew and Ben soon joined the gaggle and 1987 meant the beginning of a life long, from the womb friendship.
 Of course three beautiful girls, Ruthanne, Katie, and Meg joined the wild, running crew at camp Wowitan soon enough, but summers and winters in Wisconsin were full.
 Full of laughter, full of trips to the hospital, full of ministry shared and diapers changed.
-I would like to share just a few things I learned because of knowing Ben McCollum:
+I would like to share just a few things I learned because of knowing Ben McCollum:1.
+It is possible to sit in the hospital for hours and play video games

 2. Actually two boys can fit into one hospital bed and watch movies on the vcr for hours at a time.
 Especially if the movie is Man from Snowy River.
 Or Barney.
 Or Jungle Book.